jina-ai/jina/.github/pages/hello-world.md

 To do so:

 - 1) Clone the repository with  `jina hello fork multimodal <your_project_folder>`.
-In the repository you will  have `app.py`  which you can change to leverage other embedding methods.
+In the repository you will  have `flow-index.yml` and `flow-search.yml`  which you can change to leverage other embedding methods.

 - 2) Change `<your_project_folder>/flow-index.yml` with
   ```yaml